codablock/kops-cluster-base-poc/README.md

 I've put some comments into the deployment.yml other files.
 I'd also recommend to read the documentation found [here](https://github.com/codablock/kluctl).

-The way kluctl is used in this PoC differs a little bit in what is described/recommended in the dods, as we do not use a .kluctl.yml here but instead provide the cluster name directly via arguments.
+The way kluctl is used in this PoC differs a little bit in what is described/recommended in the docs, as we do not use a .kluctl.yml here but instead provide the cluster name directly via arguments.

 ## Helm charts used here